preraulab/PrerauLab/README.md

  night, providing a highly informative new visualization technique and powerful basis for understanding neurological health and disease.

-We have developed an open source toolbox and tutorial to create slow-oscillation power (SO-power) and phase (SO-phase) histograms from the extracted TF-peak data.
+We have developed DYNAM-O, an open source toolbox and tutorial to create slow-oscillation power (SO-power) and phase (SO-phase) histograms from the extracted TF-peak data.
 <br/><br/>
-<a href="https://github.com/preraulab/Transient_Oscillation_Dynamics_Toolbox" target="_blank" rel="noopener">Click here to view the toolbox code repository on Github</a>
+<a href="https://github.com/preraulab/DYNAM-O" target="_blank" rel="noopener">Click here to view the toolbox code repository on Github</a>
 <br/><br/>
 ### Sleep Apnea Dynamics
 <p align="center">